matco/webwatcher/README.md

-webwatcher
+Webwatcher
 ==========
-Webwatcher is a tiny web app which watches websites for you and send you an e-mail as soon as one of them becomes unavailable.
+Webwatcher is a tiny web app which monitore websites for you and send you an e-mail as soon as one of them becomes unavailable.
 It is ready to be deployed on Google App Engine.

 Deployement